FESTIVAL SCHEDULE

 1 hr.
 57 min.

-In this sharp yet tender comedy, two inseparable college seniors see their lifelong bond tested when they both fall for the same older woman, drawing her into a complicated web of love, rivalry, and reinvention.
+In this sharp yet tender comedy, the feature directorial debut of Maude Apatow, two inseparable college seniors (Cooper Hoffman and Andrew Barth Feldman) see their lifelong bond tested when they both fall for the same older woman (Leslie Mann), drawing her into a complicated web of love, rivalry, and reinvention.

 • DINNER AT THE GRANGE